Ovie Omo-Agege: Political life

 Omo-Agege started out in politics by contesting for the ticket to be a representative at the Delta State House of Representatives under the platform of the Peoples Democratic Party, a ticket he lost in the party primaries.

-In 2003, former governor of Delta State, James Ibori, appointed Omo-Agege as an executive assistant, a position he held for two years.
+In 2003, then-governor of Delta State, James Ibori, appointed Omo-Agege as an executive assistant, a position he held for two years.
 He was later appointed as a commissioner for special duties by the governor.
-He ran for the office of the Governor of Delta State, but lost out at the People Democratic Party's primaries to Governor Emmanuel Uduaghan.
-He was appointed as the Secretary to State Government of Delta State by Governor James Ibori in 2007.
+He ran for the office of the Governor of Delta State, but lost out at the People Democratic Party's primaries to Emmanuel Uduaghan who would later emerge as governor He was appointed as the Secretary to State Government of Delta State by Governor James Ibori in 2007.
 He ran for Senate in 2015 under the platform of the Labour Party.
 He was elected as a senator representing Delta central senatorial district on 28 March 2015.

 He defected from the Labour Party to All Progressive Congress (APC) on 7 March 2017.
 He was re-elected as the senator representing Delta Central in 2019 general elections.
 On 11 June 2019, he emerged as the new Deputy Senate President of the 9th National Assembly with 68 votes cast to beat Senator Ike Ekweremadu with 37 votes.
 The South-South caucus of the APC, on Thursday 28 November 2019 chose the Deputy Senate President, Senator Ovie Omo-Agege, as the leader of the party in the region.